I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-And now I'm all grown up and I'm still hooked.
+I'm all grown up and still hooked.
 I want to buy every rose I see.
-They're my favourite flowers and I now have a whole garden of them - but it wasn't all rosy...
+They're my favourite flowers and I have a whole garden of them - but it wasn't all rosy...
 I made some huge mistakes...

-I was really only thinking about a single rosebush, not a whole rose garden.
-I had no idea how to start, especially because I wasn't really a gardener.
+At first, I wanted a single rosebush, not a whole rose garden.
+I didn't know how to start, especially because I wasn't really a gardener.

-It started on a bleak day in February with a big old tree dropping a huge branch on the fence and a the trunk split down the middle so the poor thing had to come down.
+It was a bleak day in February when a big old tree dropped a huge branch on my fence and then the trunk split down the middle so the poor thing had to come down.

 When the tree-man said it was another $250 to take out the stump...

 It was in the centre of the back yard with a lot of sun.
 I put a pot of something bright and fluffy on the old stump with a few nice rocks around it.... and then,

 Its leaves were green, it came in a pot and was covered with buds.
 It was called a "DREAM ROSE- a Rose that everyone can grow".

 Except for me, apparently - because it died.... although it did bloom that year, but in a rather pouty fit, it refused to come back the next Spring.
 Perhaps it didn't like where or how I planted it? or the harsh winter (Zone 5b)

 I've learned a lot since and want to share...